NEW: DEA says authorities will catch "El Chapo"; "If I was him, I'd be looking over my shoulder"

 The tunnel began with a 50-by-50-centimeter (20-by-20-inch) opening inside the shower of Guzman’s cell, Rubido said.
 The tunnel stretched for about a mile and ended inside a half-built house.

-It's likely the Sinaloa cartel had spent years infiltrating the country's prison system, a Mexican official told CNN.
+To pull off the escape, it’s likely the Sinaloa cartel had spent years infiltrating the country’s prison system, a Mexican official told CNN on Monday.
 Whoever helped in the plot likely had the architectural plans for the prison that pointed them toward the shower area, the official said.

 And this wasn’t the first time.

 Nicknamed “Shorty” for his height, Guzman already had pulled off one elaborate escape from a maximum-security prison.
 In 2001, he managed to break free while reportedly hiding in a laundry cart.
 It took authorities 13 years to catch him – closing in as he was sleeping at a Mexican beach resort.